junxit/us-congress-bills-110/metadata.md

 - 2007-05-09 — Introduced in House
 - 2007-05-09 — Introduced in House
 - 2007-05-09 — Referred to the House Committee on Natural Resources.
+- 2007-05-14 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2007-10-23 — Subcommittee Hearings Held.
+- 2007-11-07 — Committee Consideration and Mark-up Session Held.
+- 2007-11-07 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2007-11-07 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2007-12-04 — Considered under suspension of the rules. (consideration: CR H14095)
+- 2007-12-04 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2246.
+- 2007-12-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-12-04 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2007-12-04 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H14095)
+- 2007-12-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H14095)
+- 2007-12-04 — Placed on the Union Calendar, Calendar No. 285.
+- 2007-12-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-461.
+- 2007-12-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-461.
+- 2007-12-04 — The title of the measure was amended.
+Agreed to without objection.